Ender-ing/wre-docs/Render-Activity/localisation.md

     // You may inport the "localiseInject" function from the "/src/requests/language/inject.jsx" file localiseInject(myElm).then(() => {
         // This code should run after the contents of "myElm" have been localised });
+    // You may import the "localiseText" function from the "src/requests/language/inject.jsx" file localiseText(myText).then((value) => {
+        // This should be a localised value of the variable myText value;
+    });
 </script>
 ```